datafolklabs/cement/doc/source/dev/arguments.rst

     if app.pargs.A:
         print "Received the A option with value %s" % app.pargs.A

-    # Close the application
+    # close the application
     app.close()

-Here we setup a basic application, and then add a '-f/--foo' optional argument to the parser.
+Here we have setup a basic application, and then add a few arguments to the parser.

 .. code-block:: text